 So we had an amazing time sightseeing in London.
 We did do some shopping at Stratford Centre which is a large shopping area with various shops and two great food courts with foods from various cuisines available.
 Some of the shops sell quite expensive stuff but some are quite reasonable including Primark where we found a few bargains.

-Of course, we wanted to taste Jamaican cuisine London style so we treated ourself on the last night there to a good hearty meal at Levi Roots Caribbean Smoke House.
+Of course, we wanted to taste Jamaican cuisine London style so we treated ourselves on the last night there to a good hearty meal at Levi Roots Caribbean Smoke House.
 Check it out if ever you are in London.
-It was really good and the ambiance and friends there made it memorable.
+It was really good and the ambience and friends there made it memorable.

 Have you been before?
 What are your favourite spots and things to do?
 Drop us a line in the comment box below.